supplychainproject/supplychainproject.github.io/README.md

 * License - intellectual property requirements governing use of the item.
 * Integrity - information that allows verifying that the item has not been tampered with.

-Metadata is information about artifacts that allows artifacts to be verified and managed.
+Bills of Materials provide information that allows artifacts to be verified and managed.

 * Identity - a name, producer, version, and unique identifier for an artifact.
-* Authenticity - a cryptographic signature for the producer of an artifact.
 * Materials - a listing of other artifacts used in the creation of an artifact.
 * Creation - information about the process followed for creating an artifact.
 * License - information that identifies how an artifact can be used.
 * Integrity - information that allows verifying that a received artifact is free from tampering during transmission.

+Bills of Materials are cryptographically signed for the producer of an artifact.
 The Supply Chain Quality project defines a specification for the exchange of artifacts and metadata between producers and consumers.

 ## Artifact and Metadata Stores